All Episodes

 Right, Katie?

-Uh, she was very good to me.
+Oh, she was very good to me.

-Um getting off of politics.
+Getting off of politics.

 All I hear is politics.

-And um that inspired me to call you.
+And that inspired me to call you.

 I've been listening to you for I don't know how many years.

-I grew up with Rush.
+I grew up with Brush.

-But uh, and I never called any of them, but this lady inspired me last week.
+But this lady inspired me last week.

 I heard her interview during the Olympics, and it just put me into tears that somebody loves their country that much and loves their family that much and loves their God that much.